Is PMP certification worth it?

 This post just talks about potential monetary benefits of getting the credential.
 It does not talk about the various other sundry benefits of PMP.
-You can read benefits of PMP to understand the other advantages.

 So, you have been contemplating about pursuing the PMP.
 But you are stumped because of the expenses.
 You have hit a pause button as you don’t want to pay so much money.